Balkan Discovery Trip. Day 5: Mostar, Bosnia & Herzegovina

 Koski Mehmed Pasha Mosque is an extraordinary piece of Ottoman architecture

-About 5km from the old city, we did our shopping at LC Waikiki Outlet and Binge hypermarket.
-Little that we knew that there are outlets at several places in Klang Valley.
-We bought shirts for next Hari Raya celebration (tak sabar nak raya...) and a luggage from Bingo, since our things seems to get more and more.
+About 5 km from the old city, we did our shopping at LC Waikiki Outlet and Binge hypermarket.
+Little did we know that there are outlets at several places in Klang Valley.
+We bought shirts for the next Hari Raya celebration (tak sabar nak raya...) and luggage from Bingo, since our things seem to get more and more.

-Vrelo Bune located at the ended a river, a natural spring water ensemble at small Buna river connected to Neretva.
-It was about short 15km drove south from the outlet.
-A lodge integrates the natural to the man-made architecture, makes it known as "Townscape ensemble of the town of Blagaj — Historical and Natural Heritage of Bosnia and Herzegovina" by UNESCO.
-This site is an absolute visit for any traveler coming to Mostar.
+Vrelo Bune is located at the end of a river, a natural spring water ensemble at the small Buna River connected to the Neretva.
+It was about a short 15 km drive south from the outlet.
+A lodge integrates the natural with the man-made architecture, making it known as the "Townscape ensemble of the town of Blagaj—Historical and Natural Heritage of Bosnia and Herzegovina" by UNESCO.
+This site is an absolute must-visit for any traveler coming to Mostar.

-small cup of coffee but taste was really great!
+small cup of coffee but the taste was really great!

 Entrance to Dervish House